JonathanMoreno14/Online-Resources-from-the-Web/README.md

 * [Bootstrapping](https://gist.github.com/dideler/1718200#logins) is a comprehensive list of resources for bootrapping and starting projects

+* [Sticker Mule](https://www.stickermule.com/) - is the fastest and easiest way to buy custom stickers.
+We offer free online proofs, 5 day turnaround and free UPS Ground shipping. - Sticker Mule

 * [Zopim](https://www.zopim.com/?lang=en-us) is a platform for online customer service for your website

 * [Founde2Be](https://www.founder2be.com/)